A man sitting in front of a laptop computer.

 Your first visit at Gantry Oral & Maxillofacial Surgery will usually be a consultation appointment.
 Here, we’ll gather your information, take any needed imaging, and discuss your treatment plan in a private, relaxed, dedicated consultation space.

-For emergency same-day surgery, please avoid eating or drinking for at least 8 hours before your visit, if possible, to keep sedation options available.
+For patients being referred for emergency same-day surgery, please avoid eating or drinking for at least 8 hours before your visit, if possible, to keep sedation options available.
 For the same reason, we also recommend bringing a companion to assist you with getting home.

 Please make sure to bring a photo ID, your medical and dental insurance information, and any referral forms you may have been given.